determined-ai/determined/webui/react/src/shared/README.md

 ## How

-Code in this directory should not depend on internal dependencies that leave outside this directory
+Code in this directory should not depend on internal dependencies that live outside this directory

 ## TODO